PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_iOS.md

 [PiwikTracker sharedInstance].maxAgeOfQueuedEvents = 60 * 60 * 24;
 ```

-* A max. number of queued events (required) – the maximum number of events after which events in the queue are deleted.
+* `maxNumberOfQueuedEvents` (required) – the maximum number of events after which events in the queue are deleted.
 By default, the limit is set to 500.

-* A max. age of queued events (required) – time in ms after which events are deleted.
+* `maxAgeOfQueuedEvents` (required) – time in ms after which events are deleted.
 By default, the limit is set to 7 * 24 * 60 * 60 * 1000 ms = 7 days.

 ### Opt-out